filipebafica/philosophers/README.md

 ## 🧐 About
 The objective of this project is to create a multithread program that simulates a dinner where a 'philosopher' (thread) can eat only if he can get two forks (there is a fork for each philosopher).
 After eating, the philosopher should sleep then start to think and try to get two forks again.
-The simulation stops if a philosopher doesn't eat at a given (tiem_to_die) time or eat the maximum number of meals.
+The simulation stops if a philosopher doesn't eat at a given time (time_to_die) or eat the maximum number of meals.

 The project can be resumed in the following chart: